Randolph Community College: Campus

+The college is located in Asheboro, North Carolina, at the McDowell Road Exit off U.S. 220 just south of the U.S. 64/N.C.
+49 interchange.
+The college draws from a population base of just over 27,353 in Asheboro and 145,322 countywide.
+The 35 acre main campus in Asheboro contains eleven major buildings and the Richard Petty Education Center for its Automotive Systems and Autobody programs which opened in 2009.

+Three satellite centers include the Archdale Center, serving residents in the northwest corner of Randolph County, the Randleman Center, and a 60 acre Emergency Services Training Center located just outside Asheboro near Franklinville.

 Academics

 Randolph Community College currently offers over 25 vocational and technical degrees, including a college transfer program and a continuing education program.
 The college is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 Annual enrollment for curriculum students is 3,767; annual enrollment for continuing education students is 7,526.

-Randolph Community College also has a partnership with Randolph County public schools which created the Randolph Early College High School in 2006.
+Randolph Community College also has a partnership with Randolph County School System which created the Randolph Early College High School in 2006.
 The Randolph Early College High School (RECHS) is an autonomous, nontraditional public high school involved in the North Carolina Innovative High Schools Program, and is located on the school's main campus.
-Students are selected to attend RECHS based on an application process and typically enter at the beginning of their high school career.
 RECHS seeks to target economically disadvantaged, minority and first generation college-bound students.